sanger-bentley-group/gps-database-processor/README.md

 - `table3` - analysis

 The tool carries out several operations in the following order:
-1. Validation of columns and values in the `.csv` files
+1. Validation of columns and values in the `.csv` input files
    - The terminal output displays any unexpected or erroneous values
    - For columns that should only contain UPPERCASE strings, all strings will be converted to UPPERCASE strings
    - If there are any critical errors, the tool will terminate its process and will not carry out the subsequent operations